mirmoktadir/getx_standard/README.md

 - Shared preference custom class
 - Snackbar,Toasts & in app notifications
 - FCM and Push notifications with Flutter Local Notification custom class
+- Custom Image Picker with Cropper class
 - Theme (light/dark) & store current theme in shared pref
 - Localization & store the current locale in shared pref
-- Making app more responsive and stop font scaling ⚖️ This project will take care of all this repeatable things so you can start your project in few steps and you will have all the mentioned points set up and ready to use 😎
+- Making app more responsive and stop font scaling This project will take care of all this repeatable things so you can start your project in few steps and you will have all the mentioned points set up and ready to use

 ## Clone and start project